ansible/ansible/docs/docsite/rst/community/development_process.rst

 Road Maps
 =========

 The Ansible Core team provides a road map for each upcoming release.
-These road maps can be found `here <http://docs.ansible.com/ansible/devel/roadmap/>`_.
+These road maps can be found :ref:`here <roadmaps>`.

 ..
 Roadmaps are User-oriented.
 We should also list the Roadmap Projects and the Blocker Bug Projects here